Breast Cancer Therapy: Right On Target

 Radiation to the breast may be used after breast-conserving surgery or after a mastectomy.
 Radiation is directed to the cancer area using a large machine that emits high-powered energy to destroy the cancer cells.
 Radiation therapy will help lower the chance that the cancer will come back after surgery.

-Breast radiation is most commonly given 5 days a week for about 5 to 6 weeks.
+Breast radiation may be given 5 days a week for about 5 to 6 weeks.
+Accelerated radiation approaches are now possible, too, shortening treatment time to 3 to 4 weeks using slightly larger doses.
+Fewer side effects with shorter radiation schedules may be possible, too.
 Radiation itself is painless and usually only takes a few minutes after initial set up.
-Temporary side effects such as swelling in the breast, skin changes or dryness, and fatigue may occur.

 Chemotherapy: Often Added to Surgery